sweattep/modern_quotes/README.md

 >The fat in meat and dairy foods is saturated.

+>Let go early = smaller hop.
+Hold it down = maximum height.
+But it wasn't binary - I interpreted your intent

 >The force of external circumstances, my friends

 >are you focused on the date or the time, or are you focused on learning?